 Free MilTax Software

 To get a tax refund, you have to file your taxes first.
-That’s easy to do with MilTax’s Preparation and e-Filing Software, available from Jan.
-22 to Oct.
-15. Easy to use and guaranteed 100% accurate.
+That’s easy to do with MilTax’s preparation and e-filing software, available from mid-January to mid-October.
+Easy to use and guaranteed 100% accurate.

 - Speak to a Military OneSource financial counselor.
 Military OneSource provides free access to financial counselors prepared to help service members and their families with general financial questions, from using a refund toward a down payment on a house to long-range financial planning.
 Call 800-342-9647 or live chat.